syed-sohaib-noman/node.js_rest_api/README.md

 # node.js_rest_api
+Hi everyone, This is Hafiz Sohaib and welcome to my GitHub profile.

-I created a CRUD App in React.js, Node.js, and MySQL
+I created a Basic REST API Project in Node.js and SqLite3.

 To run this project.
 First, clone or download this project and go to main folder.
 Then run following commands